rileyboughner/dotfiles/README.md

 - [ ] add script for setting up symlinks
 - [ ] find bettery way of saveing firefox config

+### Stuff to know
+wallpapers are stored in ~/.wallpapers and the last chosen wallpaper is stored in ~/.wallpaper

 ### Cool Commands
 git config --global credential.helper store